New York’s highest court to hear Orioles-Nats TV dispute

 ALBANY, N.Y.
-(AP) — The New York Court of Appeals has agreed to hear the long-running despute between the Baltimore Orioles and Washington Nationals over television rights fees.
+(AP) — The New York Court of Appeals has agreed to hear the long-running dispute between the Baltimore Orioles and Washington Nationals over television rights fees.

 The court, the highest in the state, on Sept.
 2 granted the the Orioles’ motion for permission to appeal.